Dynamic Memory Allocation#

 If

-is null:If
+prev_ptris null:If

-is zero, return a null pointer.Attempt to allocate a region \(R\) of size \(S\) bytes, where \(S\) is at least
+requested_sizeis zero, return a null pointer.Attempt to allocate a region \(R\) of size \(S\) bytes, where \(S\) is at least

-.If allocating \(R\) fails, return a null pointer.
+requested_size.If allocating \(R\) fails, return a null pointer.

 If

-.Return a pointer to the beginning of \(R\).
+out_new_sizeis not null, write \(S\) to*out_new_size.Return a pointer to the beginning of \(R\).

 Otherwise (

-is non-null), let \(R_p\) be the existing memory region of size \(S_p\) pointed-to byprev_ptr
+prev_ptris non-null), let \(R_p\) be the existing memory region of size \(S_p\) pointed-to byprev_ptr.If

-is zero:Release the region \(R_p\).
+requested_sizeis zero:Release the region \(R_p\).

 If

-is not null, write zero to*out_new_size
+out_new_sizeis not null, write zero to*out_new_size.Return a null pointer.

 Otherwise (

-is greater than \(S_p\):Attempt to grow the region \(R_p\) to a new size \(S\) where \(S\) is at least
+requested_sizeis non-zero), ifrequested_sizeis greater than \(S_p\):Attempt to grow the region \(R_p\) to a new size \(S\) where \(S\) is at least

-bytes.
+requested_sizebytes.
 If successful:If

-.Return a pointer to \(R_p\).
+out_new_sizeis not null, write \(S\) to*out_new_size.Return a pointer to \(R_p\).

 Otherwise (growing the region failed), attempt to allocate a new region \(R\) of size \(S\), where \(S\) is at least

-bytes.
+requested_sizebytes.
 If succesful:Copy the first \(S_p\) bytes from \(R_p\) into \(R\).

 Release the region \(R_p\).